folio-org/mod-source-record-storage/README.md

 During the redesign we opted to use jOOQ for type safe fluent SQL building.
 The jOOQ type safe tables and resources are generated during the `generate-source` Maven lifecycle using [vertx-jooq](https://github.com/jklingsporn/vertx-jooq) reactive Vert.x generator.
 The code is generated from the database metadata.
 For this to occur during build, `liquibase-maven-plugin` is used to consume the Liquibase changelog and provision a temporary database started using `embedded-postgresql-maven-plugin`.

 > jOOQ affords plain SQL strings, but it is not recommended.
-Using the type safe Java abstraction including variable binding, eliminates SQL injection vulnerabilities.
+Use of type safe Java abstraction including variable binding eliminates SQL injection vulnerabilities.

 ## REST Client for mod-source-record-storage